ahzng/MemeAI/README.md

 ## Introduction

-:wave:Hey there!
-My name is SymbolAI.
-I have been trained to recognize 20x20 pixel images of human symbols.
+SymbolAI is an artificial intelligence that trained to recognize 20x20 pixel images of human symbols.

-Symbols I can currently recognize:
+Symbols it can currently recognize:
 - Single digit numbers

-On average, I have a ***95% success rate***.
+On average, SymbolAI have a ***95% success rate***.

-*Examples of images that I can read.*
+*Examples of images that it can read.*

 <img src="https://user-images.githubusercontent.com/106856325/173201099-184cb968-8f51-42c0-a250-df8d26653efd.png" width="500">